joachimhs/EmberFestWebsite/mrkdwn/sponsors.md

 Sponsors will receive:

-- Logo clearly visible on the website front page
+- Logo clearly visible on the website on all pages
 - Mention in opening and closing talks
 - Personal Tweet thanking you for your sponsorship
 - Displayed logo during breaks